 Chemical Color Imaging

-Chemical Colour Imaging (CCI) represents a new processing technology, which combines essential advantages of the basic technologies of chemical imaging (hyperspectral imaging) and colour imaging (Colour image processing) and makes chemical material properties accessible to a completely new range of users through new approaches to data processing.
+Chemical Color Imaging (CCI) represents a new processing technology, which combines essential advantages of the basic technologies of chemical imaging (hyperspectral imaging) and color imaging (Color image processing) and makes chemical material properties accessible to a completely new range of users through new approaches to data processing.

-Chemical Colour Imaging aims at a holistic approach considering the advantages of spectroscopic and image processing techniques.
-Hyperspectral cube data are described by colour images holding spatial information together with spectroscopic information coded by colour.
-Such a data format allows the perception of targeted information in a high-dimensional data set (like a cube) as well as the co-processing by means of (colour) image processing methodology.
+Chemical Color Imaging aims at a holistic approach considering the advantages of spectroscopic and image processing techniques.
+Hyperspectral cube data are described by color images holding spatial information together with spectroscopic information coded by color.
+Such a data format allows the perception of targeted information in a high-dimensional data set (like a cube) as well as the co-processing by means of (color) image processing methodology.
 As a consequence, the validation of gained perceptions can be realized by a manually or automated comparison with expectations.
 This circumstance simplifies the process of configuring of hyperspectral data processing (to point out specific spectroscopic information) enormously.

-Chemical Colour Imaging is applied typically by solution providers, like instrument builders, for industrial purposes.
+Chemical Color Imaging is applied typically by solution providers, like instrument builders, for industrial purposes.
 Its main markets today are recycling, food, mining and also the pharmaceutical industry.
-By adapting a hyperspectral camera with a real-time processing core, Chemical Colour Imaging turns the camera system to an easy-to-understand and intuitive configurable “chemical colour camera”.
+By adapting a hyperspectral camera with a real-time processing core, Chemical Color Imaging turns the camera system to an easy-to-understand and intuitive configurable “chemical color camera”.
 Since the output data is in a standardized machine vision format, all available image processing solutions can be facilitated for tasks like decision generation, counting or monitoring based on chemical information.

-The methods of Chemical Colour Imaging provide unique possibilities:
+The methods of Chemical Color Imaging provide unique possibilities:

 • Configuration data sets for camera systems by applying highly abstracted and plain statistical methods